michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 Having first learnt to program in Java everything I heard about "Functional programming" sounded alien and strange.
-I think this may also be due to unhelpful stereotypes associated with functional programming languages as being only for academics.
+I think this may also be due to unhelpful stereotypes associated with functional programming languages such as being only for academics.
 Languages such as Clojure however are proving that functional programming can be better than imperative approaches at least in terms of concise and clear code.
-However for the point of this post I'm not going to discuss the pros or cons of functional programming but instead give some simple examples in R which I hope will speak for themselves.
+However for the point of this post I'm not going to discuss the pros or cons of functional programming but instead give some simple functional examples in R which I hope will speak for themselves.

 ### Converting a character vector to a binary variable